abbreviatedman/react-unit-03-intermediate-react/3d-routing/exercise/directions.md

 5. Import React Router DOM.
 In terminal type `npm i react-router-dom`.
 This will install the package into our project.

-## Start Node Test Server

-6. In terminal type `npm start` to start a node test server this should open a new tab in your browser to **localhost:3000**.

 ## Import Bootstrap

-7. Then in VS Code, open the **/src/index.js** file and import the bootstrap css like by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import for ReactDOM and just before our import for **Index.css**.
+7. Then in VS Code, open the **/src/main.jsx** file and import the bootstrap css like by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import for ReactDOM and just before our import for **Index.css**.

 ## Import And Use BrowserRouter

-8. On **index.js** import the Browser Router by typing the following line `import { BrowserRouter } from 'react-router-dom';` placing it just after the import for **App.js**.
+8. On **main.jsx** import the Browser Router by typing the following line `import { BrowserRouter } from 'react-router-dom';` placing it just after the import for **App.jsx**.
 Then, wrap the App component in `<BrowserRouter></BrowserRouter>` tags.

 ## Exercise Assets

-9. Move the image files from the _/assets_ folder outside the create-react-app project folder into the create-react-app folder _/public/_ this way the images will be accessible to your application.
+9. Move the image files from the _/assets_ folder outside the project folder into the folder _/public/_ this way the images will be accessible to your application.
 Also move the components folder and hooks folders into the `src` folder.

 ## Creating the App Component

-10. Open **/src/App.js**.
-This file is an example component that create-react-app starts with.
+10. Open **/src/App.jsx**.
+This file is an example component that React starts with.
 You can delete everything in this file.
 Create the boiler plate code for a functional component called `App`.
 Don't forget to export it.

 ## Adding Custom CSS